 1. The Expert Quote Request

-We’re starting with a tried and tested method, and to be honest it’s one of my favourites.
+We’re starting with a tried and tested method, and to be honest it’s one of my favourites (this is a particular example which did well).
 I know that if you read enough blogs within the digital marketing space you’ll see a range of expert quote blogs, ranging from the mediocre, to the awesome, but their prevalence only highlights their strength.

 To keep it really simple, for those who aren’t familiar, this is where you build a piece of content around quotes from authoritative voices within a particular industry.
 And if you need any more proof here’s a healthy list of reasons why this is worth your time: